func-i/fi-site-autobuild/README.md

     - *If you update the source repo's Gemfile on `staging` or `master`, apply the same changes to the Gemfile of this repo, and push to Heroku here before you push the source repo changes.*
     - This is because you can't run `bundle install` from an app inside a Heroku dyno.
 When you `git push heroku` locally, Heroku installs the gems available to the dyno based on the Gemfile in this repo

+* Auto-build jobs are queued by Resque, set to poll the queue every second.

-* The /POST request sent by the GitHub webhook to the Heroku server often times out, as Heroku has a fixed 30-second limit for request timeout, and it takes a while to download + build + deploy. *The auto-build server works fine despite this issue.* Ignore the following error displays:
+The reason for queuing: /POST request sent by the GitHub webhook to the Heroku server often times out, as Heroku has a fixed 30-second limit for request timeout, and it takes a while to download + build + deploy.
+Without queuing, most requests return errors to the GitHub webhook.
-    - `heroku logs --tail` often shows `heroku[router]: at=error code=H12 desc="Request timeout" ...`
-    - In the fi-site-source repo, `Settings` -> `Webhooks & Services`, the webhook `http://fi-website-autobuild.herokuapp.com/github_webhooks` often shows an error status

 * pom.xml is required to add the Java buildpack on Heroku.
 Java is required by the s3_website gem